olympicsoftware/oly-dialog/README.md

 }]);
 ```

+The name can be a regular attribute or an Angular expression.

 ### Showing the Dialog

+#### From Code

 If you have access to the dialog controller, you can use it to show the dialog.
 The `show()` method returns a promise which will resolve with the return value
 set when the dialog is closed.
 If no return value is provided, the promise will